otaviojava/money-api-book/en/chapter6_4_2.md

 #### Partitioning

-A stream of monetary values could partitioned based on a predicate.
+A stream of monetary values can be partitioned based on a predicate.
 The result will be a `Map<Boolean,List<MonetaryAmount>>`where the key is a boolean and the results are based on the behaviour of the predicate as shown in the example below.

 ```java
 public class AggregatePredicateMonetaryAmount {